 Lake Tahoe is the largest freshwater lake in the Sierra Nevada mountain range and the largest alpine lake in North America.
 Since it’s 1,645 feet (501m) deep, it never freezes in the winter.
-Though a heads up, it warms to the low 60s in the summer for swimming and splashing.
+Just a heads up, it warms to the low 60s in the summer for swimming and splashing.

 What to do in Lake Tahoe during the Summer

 Stroll the streets of the quaint towns that ring the lake.
 Explore the national forests in the mountains above Lake Tahoe.
 Or take a boat out on the lake for the ultimate getaway.
-These are all top things to do at Lake Tahoe with kids in summer.
+These are all the top things to do at Lake Tahoe with kids in summer.

 Scenic Lake Tahoe Drives

-Interstate 80 eastbound from the San Francisco Bay area is a scenic drive.
+Interstate 80, eastbound from the San Francisco Bay area, is a scenic drive.
 U.S. Route 50 into South Lake Tahoe is another scenic route.

 Tahoe Rim Trail

-The Tahoe Rim Trail (TRT) is a popular 165-mile (266 km) long distance trail that rings Lake Tahoe.
+The Tahoe Rim Trail (TRT) is a popular 165-mile (266 km) long-distance trail that rings Lake Tahoe.
 It shares 50 miles with the Pacific Crest Trail (PCT) and travels through the national forests and state parks.
 It’s a popular hike with long-distance hikers.

 Lake Tahoe Horseback Riding